OLDER, WISER BIG BROTHER

 My brother had given me a copy of the Total Money Makeover by Dave Ramsey when I was in college, which I thanked him for, then tossed aside to gather dust.
 I mean, I was pursuing a degree in accounting…obviously I had my financial situation figured out.
 WRONG!

-One day, when I finally got fed up with my lack of cash flow due to sending all my money to Sally Mae, I picked up and dusted off my copy of The Total Money Makeover.
+One day, when I finally got fed up with my lack of cash flow due to sending all my money to Sallie Mae, I picked up and dusted off my copy of The Total Money Makeover.
 I got mad at my debt and decided enough was enough!

 LIVING WITHIN MY MEANS